casdhs/Multilevel-FWI/README.md

 **Gaussian** and **Laplacian pyramid** representations.
 Gaussian and Laplacian pyramids generate a set of low-pass and band-pass representations of the input data, respectively, allowing both observed and synthetic data to be represented across a hierarchy of frequency scales — higher pyramid levels emphasize low-frequency information, while lower levels preserve high-frequency components.
-This hierarchical structure naturally motivates a coarse-to-fine inversion procedure.
+Motivated by conventional frequency-continuation strategy, we adopt a coarse-to-fine inversion strategy.

 ---